Rational Recovery

 Rational Recovery (RR) was a commercial vendor of material related to counseling, guidance, and direct instruction for addiction designed as a direct counterpoint to Alcoholics Anonymous (AA) and twelve-step programs.

-History

 Rational Recovery was founded in 1986 by Jack Trimpey, a California-licensed clinical social worker.
 Trimpey is a recovered alcoholic who works in the field of treatment of alcoholism and other drug addictions.
 Rational Recovery is a commercial trademark, along with the Addictive Voice Recognition Technique (AVRT).
 The organization published a periodical, the Journal of Rational Recovery, from at latest 1993 until at least June 2001.
 The former "Rational Recovery" website ("rational.org") and a newer website www.avrt.com are now both 'parked' domains.

 Program

 The program (AVRT) is not a form of therapy, counseling, or addiction treatment.
 Some assistance is free, but the program requires some "very modest charges" for goods and services including books, articles, and audio CDs to assist in the recovery process.
 Much of the material is offered for free via the Internet, and an interested person can begin the Rational Recovery program through the Internet.
 The Rational Recovery program is based on the premise that the addict both desires and is capable of permanent, planned abstinence.
 However, the Rational Recovery program recognizes that, paradoxically, the addict also wants to continue using.
 This is because of their belief in the power of the substance to quell their anxiety; an anxiety which is itself partially substance-induced, as well as greatly enhanced, by the substance.
 This ambivalence is the Rational Recovery definition of addiction.

 According to this paradigm, the primary force driving an addict's predicament is what Trimpey calls the "addictive voice", which can physiologically be understood as being related to the parts of the human brain that control our core survival functions such as hunger, sex, and bowel control.
 Consequently, when the desires of this "voice" are not satiated, the addict experiences anxiety, depression, restlessness, irritability, and anhedonia (inability to feel pleasure).
 In essence, the RR method is to first make a commitment to planned, permanent abstinence from the undesirable substance or behavior, and then equip oneself with the mental tools to stick to that commitment.
 Most important to recovering addicts is the recognition of this addictive voice, and determination to remain abstinent by constantly reminding themselves of the rational basis of their decision to quit.
 As time progresses, the recovering addict begins to see the benefits of separating themselves and their rational minds from a bodily impulse that has no regard for responsibility, success, delayed gratification, or moral obligation.

 While nomenclature differs, the methods are similar to those used in Cognitive Therapy of Substance Disorders (Beck, et al.) and other belief-, attitude- and appraisal-challenging and cognitive restructuring schemes.